 Call us to discover how New England School of Montessori can offer Elementary Students the unCommon Core

 Children learn at their own pace in a classroom made up of a small community of students between the ages of 6 and 12 (First - Sixth Grades).
 Specialized Montessori equipment is used by students to learn concepts in Math, History, Geography, Language Skills, and lessons in Practical Life Skills.
 Within our nurturing and safe environment with teachers who truly get to know the children and their families, students work collaboratively to find solutions to problems, much like the real world will someday expect of them.
 Join us to watch this outstanding educational system in action.
 Guests will walk around to meet with other students and their teachers, ask questions and get to know the method of education that is the only one in the world that is based on a scientific approach to learning.
 We welcome you.
-MENTION THIS WEBSITE OFFER TO RECEIVE APPLICATION FEE WAIVER.
-A $75 value.
-Must be mentioned at first contact.
-Call now to schedule an appointment to observe this classroom community in action.
+CALL NOW FOR A TOUR AND CLASSROOM OBSERVATION.

 National Geographic - Geography Bee 2014.
 Why is Geography Important?
 Click here to view the 2 min video.
 What is a border?
 What is a peninsula?
 A look into why geography is important to understand as students around the country prepare for the 2013 National Geographic Bee.